cybozu/callout-compose/README.md

 )
 ```

-### Wrap the Composable you want to display in the callout with Callout
+### Wrap the Composable you want to display with Callout Composable

 ```kotlin
 Callout(